Supreme Court hears biggest Second Amendment case in a decade

 Since then, the court has largely avoided taking up a follow on case.
 Supporters of gun rights believe lower courts have been thumbing their noses at Heller and are eager for a newly solidified 5-4 conservative majority to take up the issue again.

 Some court watchers believe that the court stayed away from the issue because Justice Anthony Kennedy was not eager to take up a new case, instead preferring to let the issue percolate in the lower courts.
-They believe that his replacement, Justice Brett Kavanaugh, may be further to the right on the issue.
+They believe that his replacement, Kavanaugh, may be further to the right on the issue, although his position was unclear on Monday.

 Changing the law